-The traditional location of Golgotha, established by Catholics, derives from its identification by Helena, the mother of Constantine I, in 325.
-Helena also identified what she thought was the location of the tomb of Jesus and claimed to have discovered the true cross.
-Constantine built the Church of the Holy Sepulcher around the whole site his mother said was where Jesus died - Golgotha.
+The traditional location of where Jesus hung on the cross and died was established by the Catholic Church.
+It was based on the testimony of Helena (mother of Constantine I) in 325.
+Helena also claimed to have found the place of Jesus' tomb and to have discovered the "true" wooden cross on which Christ was crucified.
+Constantine built the Church of the Holy Sepulcher around the whole site his mother said was where Jesus died.
 Prior to Helena's claim, a temple to Aphrodite, the Greek goddess of love, beauty, and sensual pleasure was on the site.

 Crucifixion, as a slow, painful form of capital punishment, was used by the Persian Empire (559 to 330 B.C.), the Seleucid Empire (213 to 63 B.C.), the Carthaginians, Macedonians and the Romans.
 The Greek King Alexander the Great crucified 2,000 survivors from his siege of the city of Tyre in 332 B.C.
 In 337 A.D.
 Emperor Constantine the Great (Constantine I) abolished the practice of crucifixion in the Roman Empire.
 The English word excruciating, meaning something extremely painful or intense, comes from the Latin word for torture or pain out of or from crucifying.